Regardless of its size and model, a website redesign is a delicate and often complex undertaking for any business.

 How do you scope a web development project?

-A scope is a direction of what you want to accomplish with your web development project.
+Scope of work is a direction of what you want to accomplish with your web development project.

 The process can be straightforward, but there are many steps in between and it’s important that each task meets specific criteria: